OpenStackOnRaPi/ostackinstall/README.md

    * for general education purposes, we use setups with at least 3 RPis and a managed switch (802.1Q) in the cluster to demonstrate how VLAN-based provider networks can be used in OpenStack; this is impossible to show using AIO (all-in-one) OpenStack setups (and may be very tricky when using virtual machines as the OpenStack hosts).
 But if one does not need VLAN provider networks, unmanaged switch can be used as well.
    * other details that may be relevant are explained in the description that follows

-## 3. Raspberry Pi preparation
+## 3. Local network and Raspberry Pi preparation

+In section, 3.i we describe the basic configurations needed for your local (cluster) network devices.

-The following has to be done for each Rasppbery Pi host in your cluster and the instructions will be described one by one.
-However, you can automate some steps using bash scripts or other tools if you wish (Note: sometimes a reboot is needed so you will have to prepare a couple of scripts for semi-automated installation or, e.g., Ansible playbook to automate the installation completely, but how to do it is out of the scope of this guide).
-The process is split into two phases: system configuration (installs, upgrades, etc.) and host network configuration (enabling networkd, installing netplan, configuring persistent virtual devices).
+In sections 3.ii, 3.iii, and 3.iv, configurations needed for your Raspberry Pis are described.
+Note that they have to be applied to each Raspberry Pi host in your cluster.
+They are given in the form corresponding to a manual procedure.
+However, you can automate many steps using bash scripts or other tools if you wish (_Note: sometimes a restart of the Raspberry Pi is required, so you'll likely need to create some semi-automatic installation scripts.
+Alternatively, you can use Ansible to completely automate the installation.
+However, discussing the details of such solutions is beyond the scope of this guide._) The process is split into two phases: system configuration (installs, upgrades, etc.; subsection 3.ii) and host network configuration (enabling networkd, installing netplan, configuring persistent virtual devices; subsection 3.iii).
+Additionally, in subesction 3.iv, initial configurations that later will be used for VLAN provider networks are provided (actually, they .

+### 3.i Local network preparation

+Reserve a pool of IP addresses for the use by OpenStack on your local router (Linksys in the diagram from section 2); 16 addresses will be sufficient for our purposes.
+They **must not** be managed by the DHCP server on your local router.
+Some of them will be assigned by you to the RPis using netplan (see [Configuring the network (flat)](#configuring-the-network-flat) in subsection 3.iii), and one will be allocated as the so-called ```kolla_internal_vip_address``` (see [section 5.iii](#5iii-configure-kolla-ansible-files-for-specific-openstack-depolyment)).
+The remaining addresses will serve as OpenStack `floating IP addresses` allowing access to created virtual machines from outside the cloud.
+(We assume you will not create more than 10 virtual machines, so a pool of 16 reserved addresses should be enough.)

+Its best to begin with configuring suitable IP subnet parameters (subnetwork mask, DHCP address range) on your local router (Linksys router in the figure form section 1).
+In this guide we assume the mask is 192.168.10.0/24.
+Then

 You will access the devices in the cluster (RPis, TP-Link) using ssh.
 The IP addresses to use can be checked in the Linksys panel `Status->Device List`: